 I think of learning as an essential element in one's life, as important as eating and drinking.
 My best moments are when I learn something new or help someone learn something new.
 I am currently engaged in educating students through delivering university-level courses, advising student projects, assisting students in learning activities outside the classroom, creating and enhancing educational material, and participating in K-12 educational events.

-INFSCI 2821 Network Security
+TELCOM 2821 Network Security

 Principles of network security and management.
 Review of network vulnerabilities, security at the link,